SandWithCheese/SandWithCheese/README.md

 # :sandwich: SandWithCheese
 **`Student/Software Engineer`**

-A curious learner with a keen interest in software engineering and data science.
-Developing skills in web development, data analysis, and data visualization.
+I'm Naufal, a software engineer and CTF enthusiast.
+Committed to mastering both domains, I focus on developing secure software and conquering CTF challenges.
 Seeking to gain more experience and knowledge to make a positive impact in these fields.
+Ready to connect and collaborate with fellow enthusiasts.

 ---